XRPLF/xrpl-dev-portal/content/concept-reserves.md

 # Reserves #

 The Ripple Consensus Ledger applies _reserve requirements_, in XRP, to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.
-The goal is to constrain the growth of the ledger to match [Moore's Law](https://en.wikipedia.org/wiki/Moore's_law) so that a current commodity-level machine can always fit the current ledger in RAM and the full ledger history on disk.
+The goal is to constrain the growth of the ledger to match improvements in technology so that a current commodity-level machine can always fit the current ledger in RAM and the full ledger history on disk.

 To submit transactions, an address must hold a minimum amount of XRP in the shared global ledger.
 You cannot send this XRP to other addresses.
 To fund a new address, you must send enough XRP to meet the reserve requirement.